1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     After adjusting the height of the ABL sensor, adjust your Z offset before starting to print!

-The following picture shows a sensor that should/has to be leveled (don't mind the tiny rest of filament at the tip of the nozzle which touches the paper instead of the nozzle itself though, I chipped it away before leveling everything).
+The following picture shows a sensor of a different printermodel that should/has to be leveled (don't mind the tiny rest of filament at the tip of the nozzle which touches the paper instead of the nozzle itself though, I chipped it away before leveling everything).

 ![This sensor needs to be leveld](../assets/images/head_neo_ABL2level_web.jpg)